-Also known as the City of Dreaming Spires, you don’t need to spend long in Oxford to appreciate its blend of fantasy and real-world charm.
-Walk in the footsteps of famous people and literary figures as you explore the city and its well-known university.
+Also known as the City of Dreaming Spires, I immediately saw why so many people love to visit Oxford, England.
+You don’t need to spend long in Oxford to appreciate its blend of fantasy and real-world charm.
+Walk in the footsteps of famous people and literary figures as you wander the city and its well-known university.

 This article contains affiliate links, which means that I may earn a small commission when you make a purchase.
 Affiliate links cost you nothing to use, and they help keep my content free – a win-win!
 For more information, see the affiliate disclosure.